Diverse market models of competing Brownian particles with splits and mergers: Proofs

 \end{prop}

-Theorem~\ref{thm1} follows trivially from this Proposition: if the maximal number of companies over the time-horizon $[0, T]$ has this property, then it is a.s.$\,$finite, which is another way of saying that the counting process $\, \mathcal{N} (\cdot)\,$ does not explode.
-Theorem~\ref{thm2} also uses this fact, but in subtler ways; its proof is postponed until Subsection \ref{proof_thm2}.
+Theorem~\ref{thmm1} follows directly from this proposition: If the maximal number of companies over the time-horizon $[0, T]$ has this property, then it is a.s. finite, which is another way of saying that the counting process $ \mathcal{N} (\cdot) $ does not explode.
+Theorem~\ref{thmm2} also uses this fact, but in subtler ways; its proof is postponed until Section~\ref{proof_thmm2}.

+The rest of this section is organized as follows.
+In Section~\ref {sec: overview}, we explain the main idea of the proof of Proposition~\ref{tails}.
+In Section~\ref{Prelims}, we derive some preliminary estimates and lay the groundwork for the rest of the proof.
+In Section~\ref{proof_Prop}, we carry out the proof of Proposition~\ref{tails} in full detail.
+In Section~\ref{proof_thmm2}, we use this Proposition to prove Theorem~\ref{thmm2}.